-- vii.
-Depreciation and amortisation (refer to note 2J and 2K) - viii.
-Defined benefit plan (refer to note 2P) - ix.
-Provisions for liabilities and charges (refer to note 2M)
+- viii.
+Depreciation and amortisation (refer to note 2J and 2K) - Defined benefit plan (refer to note 2P) - x.
+Provisions for liabilities and charges (refer to note 2L) - xi.
+Change in estimates

 The Group receives legal claims against it in the normal course of business.
 Management has made judgements as to the likelihood of any claim succeeding in making provisions.
 The time of concluding legal claims is uncertain, as is the amount of possible outflow of economic benefits.
 Timing and cost ultimately depend on the due process being followed as per law.